dcomtois/summarytools/README.md

 All three functions:

-- Will display neatly formatted tables in plain text or [markdown](http://daringfireball.net/projects/markdown/) text thanks to Gergely Daróczi's [pander](https://github.com/Rapporter/pander) package
+- Display neatly formatted tables in plain text or [markdown](http://daringfireball.net/projects/markdown/) text thanks to Gergely Daróczi's [pander](https://github.com/Rapporter/pander) package
-- Will easily redirect their output to text files rather than console
+- Optionnaly redirect their output to text files rather than to console
 - Support `Hmisc` and `rapportools` variable labels
 - Return table (matrix) objects for further manipulation if needed

 # Installation

-To install the latest **stable** version of `summarytools`, you can do so easily.
-Just type into your R console:
+To install the **latest stable version** of `summarytools`, just type into your R console:

 ```r
 > install.packages("summarytools")
 ```

-For the most **up-to-date version** that has all the latest features **but** might also have bugs, I invite you to first install the `devtools` package and then install it through `install_github`:
+For the most **up-to-date version** that has all the latest features **but** might also contain bugs, I invite you to first install the `devtools` package and then install it through `install_github`:

 ```r
 > install.packages("devtools")